Normandy landings: Gold Beach

 Meanwhile, infantry began clearing the heavily fortified houses along the shore and advanced on targets further inland.
 The No. 47 (Royal Marine) Commando moved toward the small port at Port-en-Bessin and captured it the following day in the Battle of Port-en-Bessin.
-Company Sergeant Major Stanley Hollis received the only Victoria Cross awarded on D-Day for his actions while attacking two pillboxes at the Mont Fleury high point.
+Company Sergeant Major Stanley Hollis received the only Victoria Cross awarded on D-Day for his actions including attacking two pillboxes at the Mont Fleury high point.
 On the western flank, the 1st Battalion, Royal Hampshire Regiment captured Arromanches (future site of Mulberry "B"), and contact was made on the eastern flank with the Canadian forces at Juno.
 Bayeux was not captured the first day because of stiff resistance from the 352nd Infantry Division.
 Allied casualties at Gold Beach are estimated at 1,000.

 Juno Beach

 The landing at Juno Beach was delayed because of choppy seas, and the men arrived ahead of their supporting armour, suffering many casualties while disembarking.
 Most of the offshore bombardment had missed the German defences.
 Several exits from the beach were created, but not without difficulty.
 At Mike Beach on the western flank, a large crater was filled using an abandoned AVRE tank and several rolls of fascine, which were then covered by a temporary bridge.
-The tank remained in place until 1972 when it was removed and restored by members of the Royal Engineers.
 The beach and nearby streets were clogged with traffic for most of the day, making it difficult to move inland.

 Major German strongpoints with 75 mm guns, machine-gun nests, concrete fortifications, barbed wire, and mines were located at Courseulles-sur-Mer, St Aubin-sur-Mer, and Bernières-sur-Mer.
 The towns had to be cleared in house-to-house fighting.
 Soldiers on their way to Bény-sur-Mer, 3 mi inland, discovered that the road was well covered by machine gun emplacements that had to be outflanked before the advance could proceed.
 Elements of the 9th Canadian Infantry Brigade advanced to within sight of the Carpiquet airfield late in the afternoon, but by this time their supporting armour was low on ammunition so the Canadians dug in for the night.
 The airfield was not captured until a month later as the area became the scene of fierce fighting.
 By nightfall, the contiguous Juno and Gold beachheads covered an area 12 mi wide and 7 mi deep.
 Casualties at Juno were 961 men.